mdeacey/facebook-gpt-shopify/docs/4_facebook_data_sync/4_2_setting_up_facebook_messenger_webhooks.md

 ## Subchapter 4.2: Setting Up Facebook Messenger Webhooks

 ### Introduction
 This subchapter extends the Facebook webhook system from Subchapter 4.1 to handle `messages` events, enabling the GPT Messenger sales bot to capture and store full conversation histories for each user-page interaction.
 The webhook endpoint processes incoming messages, stores the entire `messaging` event payload in a temporary file (`facebook/<page_id>/conversations/<sender_id>.json`), and identifies whether the message starts a new conversation or continues an existing one based on file existence.
 The conversation file is an array of raw payloads, ensuring all data (e.g., `sender`, `recipient`, `timestamp`, `message`) is preserved.
 Future replies by the bot will follow the same payload format for consistency.
 The system uses the UUID from the SQLite-based session mechanism (Chapter 3) to identify the user and updates the webhook registration to include the `messages` field, leveraging existing permissions (`pages_messaging`, `pages_show_list`, `pages_manage_metadata`) from Chapter 1.
+The `facebook` directory name reflects both metadata and messaging data, aligning with the final structure in Chapter 6 (`users/<uuid>/facebook/<page_id>/conversations/<sender_id>.json`).
 Polling for conversation history and testing are covered in Subchapters 4.3 and 4.4.

 ### Prerequisites
 - Completed Chapters 1–3 (Facebook OAuth, Shopify OAuth, Persistent Storage and User Identification) and Subchapter 4.1.